List of Johnny Test characters: Fillmore

-Fillmore (voiced by Lee Tockar) is a clerk in the video game store "Game Galaxy."
-He made his first appearance in the episode "Phat Johnny."
-Johnny once made teased of him because he's fat (although Fillmore claims he has a glandular problem).
+Fillmore (voiced by Lee Tockar) is a clerk who works at the video game store "Game Galaxy" of which Johnny is a frequent customer.
+He made his first appearance in the episode "Phat Johnny" where Johnny made fun of him for his weight.

 Villains

 Bling Bling Boy

-Eugene "Bling-Bling Boy" Hamilton (voiced by Lee Tockar) is a prominent antagonist of the series and frenemy of Johnny and Dukey, preferring to be called "Bling-Bling Boy" (because of his gold jewelry and watches).
-He is egotistic, self centered and only wants Susan Test as his love interest.
-Even though he is the frenemy of Johnny Test, he does help Johnny out on numerous occasions.
-However, most characters usually address him by his real name, which annoys him greatly.
-He is a multi-billionaire with unlimited funds at his disposal.
-Bling-Bling Boy is also somewhat powerful among the characters despite having fears of being punished by his mother.
+Eugene "Bling-Bling Boy" Hamilton (voiced by Lee Tockar) is a prominent antagonist of the series and frenemy of Johnny and Dukey.
+He prefers to be called "Bling-Bling Boy" due to his gold jewelry and watches, but most characters usually address him by his real name, which annoys him greatly.
+He is a multi-billionaire with unlimited funds at his disposal and is also somewhat powerful among the characters despite having fears of being punished by his mother.
 He has a big crush on Susan, who doesn't reciprocate his feelings, and often resorts to evil plots or blackmail to win her affection, which always fails, usually courtesy of Johnny.
 Bling-Bling Boy occasionally teams up with Johnny and Dukey to defeat the other villains when the situation demands it.
 Similar to Susan and Mary, he often tricks Johnny into testing some of his inventions.
-Deep down: Bling-Bling Boy is insecure due to being obese and having buck teeth, although in "Phat Johnny," his weight and buck teeth help him become successful as a hip hop star.
 Bling-Bling Boy also attended the Mega Institution of Technology, but was kicked out after his thesis ate Professor Slopsink's hand.
 He later was allowed to return to the Institute in exchange for aiding in preventing a nuclear crisis.
 In "Johnny X Strikes Back," Bling-Bling Boy gains the power of gold vision and flight.
 In the 2005 pitch pilot, he was originally named "Golden Boy" and appeared to be designed much younger.